How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 VOCs are found in furniture, paint, carpet, and yes, yoga mats.
 Research shows that indoor VOC concentrations can be up to 10 times higher than outdoors, meaning this pollutant could be filling your yoga studio or home yoga room without you even knowing it.

-In yoga mats specifically, VOCs are most commonly laced into the antimicrobials, anti-static treatments, adhesives, colored dyes, and organophosphate flame retardants.
+In yoga mats, VOCs are most commonly laced into antimicrobials, anti-static treatments, adhesives, colored dyes, and organophosphate flame retardants.
 They off-gas continuously throughout the life of the mat and may become even more problematic in hot yoga settings.

 To make matters worse, VOCs are a greenhouse gas that contributes to climate change and harms the environment.
 If this sounds like a major disruption to your pranayama breathing, it is!